The World in a Drop of Tea

-We're David, Michael, and Ryan—three tea enthusiasts who want to share our love of tea and teaware with the world.
+We're David, Michael, and Ryan—three tea enthusiasts who want to share our love of Japanese tea and teaware with the world.

 While Michael and Ryan are traveling Asia in search of the best tea and teaware, David is practising the Ueda Sōko (上田宗箇) school of Japanese tea ceremony and studying to become a certified Nihoncha Instructor, an expert in the intricacies of Japanese teas.

-We believe that tea tastes best when made with care and attention using utensils designed with one purpose in mind: to make delicious tea.
+We also believe that tea tastes best when made with care and attention using utensils designed with one purpose in mind: to make delicious tea.
 Using well-crafted teaware turns the menial task of making tea into an enjoyable and relaxing experience.
 That is why we aim to share high-quality Japanese teaware with the world, and in doing so, spread the joy of making a delicious cup of tea.

 Quality: While mass-produced teaware will undoubtedly make a serviceable cup of tea, the craftsmanship and skill imbued in high-quality teaware makes every step of the tea brewing process, from steeping to drinking, more enjoyable.
 From the choice of clay, to the subtle curve of a spout, each decision that goes into making a piece of quality teaware results in a more enjoyable experience and a better-tasting cup of tea.

-To match this variety, we aim to offer Japanese teaware for every tea, occasion, and taste—from the most traditional to the most modern and innovative.
+To match this variety in tea, we also aim to offer Japanese teaware for every tea, occasion, and taste—from the most traditional to the most modern and innovative.